-Oxybutynin transdermal patches are used to control urgent, frequent, or uncontrolled urination in people who have overactive bladder (a condition in which the bladder muscles have uncontrollable spasms).
-Oxybutynin is in a class of medications called anticholinergics.
-It works by relaxing the bladder muscles to prevent urgent, frequent, or uncontrolled urination.
+Oxybutynin transdermal patches are used to treat an overactive bladder (a condition in which the bladder muscles contract uncontrollably and cause frequent urination, urgent need to urinate, and inability to control urination).
+Oxybutynin is in a class of medications called antimuscarinics.
+It works by relaxing the bladder muscles.

 You can apply oxybutynin patches anywhere on your stomach, hips, or buttocks except the area around your waistline.
 Choose an area where you think the patch will be comfortable for you, where it will not be rubbed by tight clothing, and where it will be protected from sunlight by clothing.
 After you apply a patch to a particular area, wait at least 1 week before applying another patch in that spot.
 Do not apply patches to skin that has wrinkles or folds; that you have recently treated with any lotion, oil, or powder; or that is oily, cut, scraped, or irritated.
 Before applying a patch, be sure the skin is clean and dry.

 After you apply an oxybutynin patch, you should wear it all the time until you are ready to remove it and put on a fresh patch.
 If the patch loosens or falls off before it is time to replace it, try to press it back in place with your fingers.
 If the patch cannot be pressed back on, throw it away and apply a fresh patch to a different area.
 Replace the fresh patch on your next scheduled patch change day.

 You may bathe, swim, shower, or exercise while you are wearing an oxybutynin patch.
 However, try not to rub on the patch during these activities, and do not soak in a hot tub for a long period of time while wearing a patch.